 Right in the heart of downtown San Antonio, Hemisfair Park is an urban oasis perfect for your whole family.
 Kids will love the massive playground and splash pads while you relax, dipping your toes into interactive water features.
 There’s even a toddler play area if you are visiting with small kids.

-Admission to Hemisfair Park, including its playgrounds, sandy play areas, and spacious lawns, is completely free.
+Admission to Hemisfair Park is completely free.
 It’s a hotspot for outdoor fun with endless family-friendly activities.
 Fly kites, throw frisbees, or have a spring picnic!

 Hike and Explore Natural Bridge Caverns (Outside the Cave)